Friday, 14 January 2011

 It was inevitable Cookie would take the lead, because he began his career as a man among boys, and demanded to be treated as a man among men.
 Sometimes a bit more, because he also tried to sell the story of the boycott to the papers!
 Once, when Buffalo was losing a game, Gilchrist told his teammates in the locker room that if they didn't put it together and win he would beat up every one of them.
 Then he pointed to the coach, Saban, and said 'starting with you'.
 The Bills won.
 In the spectrum of role models of the time Cookie fit somewhere between the quiet self-assertion of Jim Brown or basketball's Bill Russell and the flamboyance of Big Daddy Lipscomb.
 He saw the world from Cookie's point of view, and expected others to do likewise.
 Like Brown, he was a fullback, but at 6-1 250 pounds, Cookie was even bigger, probably stronger and maybe even faster.
 But his application to the game was not always as great as Brown's and his approach less orthodox.
 Cookie was a punishing blocker, a strong runner, a placekicker (until his hamstrings stopped that) and even offered to play linebacker for the Bills, but only if they'd pay him two salaries.
 He always needed money, because he was fond of bad investments and according to his teammates was also an inveterate, and lousy, poker player.

 Cookie was that way because he came up on his own.
-He was so dominant as a high school star in Pennsylvania that Paul Brown, always in the forefront of playing black stars. going back to Bill Willis in the AAFC in 1946, signed him for Cleveland.
-The NFL nullified the contract, and the NCAA declared him ineligible for college, so he turned pro for two years for Sarnia and Kitchener of the Ontario Rugby Football Union before moving to Hamilton in the CFL in 1956.
+He was so dominant as a high school star in Pennsylvania that Paul Brown, always in the forefront of signing black players, going back to Bill Willis and Marion Motley in the AAFC in 1946, a year before Jackie Robinson broke the colour barrier in baseball, signed him for Cleveland.
+But the NFL nullified the contract, because he hadn't gone to college, and the NCAA then declared him ineligible for college.
+So Cookie turned pro and played for two years for Sarnia and Kitchener of the Ontario Rugby Football Union before moving to Hamilton in the CFL in 1956.
 He led them to the Grey Cup the next season, played one season with Saskatchewan and then was traded to the Toronto Argonauts.
 He was an all-star at fullback five times in six years, and at linebacker as well in 1960.
 He joined the Bills in 1962, became the AFL's first 1,000 yard rusher, and was the league's MVP.
 When the Bills beat San Diego to win the 1964 championship, he had 122 yards rushing.
 Saban traded Cookie to Denver for the very similar, but less assertive, Billy Joe (Saban, curiously enough, would also discard black QBs Marlin Briscoe in Denver and James Harris in Buffalo) and Cookie wound up his career with a year in Miami.
 He was voted to the fullback spot on the all-time AFL team, ahead of Keith Lincoln and Jim Nance, but in modern terms he would have been simply a running back, and a great one.

 Cookie turned down the CFL Hall of Fame, because the league's then-commissioner had been the GM he feuded with in Hamilton.
 The story goes he was asked to behave if he attended, and when he said 'I'll take it under advisement', he was told that wasn't good enough.
 So he said no. He turned down the Bills' Wall of Fame partly because of more old feuds and partly because he wanted to get paid to appear.